Boston transportation options for travelers

 Boston is a beautiful city, full of history and easy to walk.

 It isn’t easy to drive, or park, so don’t even consider driving in the city if you’re just visiting.
-If you don’t want to walk you can rent a bike for a pittance using the city’s Hubway bike sharing program .
-They have added lots and lots of new stations so check it out.
+If you don’t want to or can’t walk you can rent a bike for a pittance using the city’s Hubway bike sharing program .
+They have more than 1,500 bikes at 155 stations and more open in the winter every year (brrrr..) .
 But please wear a helmet, don’t ride on the sidewalks and do obey traffic signs and signals.
-They have more than 1,300 bikes at 140 locations so give it some thought.

 There’s also Boston’s extensive subway system (the T) which is fairly easy to navigate.